Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "There are so many ways to do it.
 Why shouldn’t they have their own?
 But if I prompt him by telling a story full of repeating sounds and simple rhyme, then he’ll be prompted to use a consistent system that *visually* rhymes, which means that his solution to that problem should be logical and consistent..."

-"...But still fits their mouths and their minds…" Xiù nodded. "...It makes sense."
+"...But still fits their mouths and their minds..."
+Xiù nodded. "...It makes sense."

 "That’s the game plan for pretty much everything, really," Daniel told them.
 "You could get away with it with steel because really there’s only one way to do it right.
-You don’t get to…*interpret* chemistry."
+You don’t get to...*interpret* chemistry."

 "Well..."
 Julian had the look of a man who wanted to correct him, "I mean, there’s - "